 Misconception 2: Older smokers have a more difficult time quitting than younger smokers.

 Truth: While older smokers are less likely to attempt quitting, studies show they are more likely to be successful than younger smokers when they do attempt to quit.
 That doesn’t mean smoking is necessarily easier to quit as people get older, but age itself shouldn’t be an obstacle.

 Misconception 3: Changes in an older smoker’s lifestyle make it harder to quit.

 Truth: Older smokers are often making major changes in their lives, from retiring to downsizing their home to making room in their lives for grandchildren.
 These changes often trigger natural shifts in perspectives and behaviors that can be useful in quitting.
 The prospect of babysitting a new grandchild or visiting a long-awaited vacation destination can be a powerful motivator to put away cigarettes for good.

 Misconception 4: Older smokers have a harder time finding support to help them quit.

-Truth: Medicare covers eight smoking cessation counseling sessions every 12 months at no costs to individuals as long they visit a Medicare-participating provider.
+Truth: Medicare covers eight smoking and tobacco-use cessation counseling sessions every 12 months at no cost to individuals as long they visit a Medicare-participating provider.
 In addition, Medicare Part D and many Medicare Advantage plans with prescription drug coverage will cover medications that can help with nicotine withdrawal, providing extra help to battle cravings.
-There are also many telephonic and online resources free to individuals ready to stop smoking or quit tobacco use.
+There are also many apps, texting programs and other resources free to those who are ready to stop smoking or quit tobacco use.

 Research not only shows that people can still reap health benefits when they quit later in life, but also that once an older person has made up their mind to quit, they have a good chance of success.

 The length of a person’s habit shouldn’t be a deterrent.
-A smoke-free life can be yours at any age.
+A smoke-free life can be achieved at any age.